ValexCrypto/Valex/docs/valex.cc/CONTRIBUTING.md

 Valex's English API docs and tutorials live in the [valex/valex] repo in the `docs` directory.
 Contributions to the documentation should be made there: [valex/valex].

-After being [translated](#translations) on Crowdin, all the docs are automatically updated on the [electron/electron-i18n] repo and auto-published to npm as the `electron-i18n` package.
-That package is in turn used by this website repo as the source of all documentation.
-See [electron/electron-i18n#usage](https://github.com/electron/electron-i18n#usage) for an explanation of the documentation data's structure.

 ### Apps

 The website has a page at [valex.cc/apps](https://valex.cc/apps) that features applications built on Valex.
 If you want to add an app to the site, see the